ualberta-rcg/scRNA-seq/Analysis_with_Seurat.md

 # Launch Rstudio

 To launch Rstudio, you need to use the scRNA-seq.sif in the cluster.
+(Slide 37-41)

     cp /project/def-sponsor00/scRNA-seq/test_cluster.sh .
     sbatch test_cluster.sh